ionzero/vouchsafe/vouchsafe-specification-v1.3.md

 The meaning of each purpose string is application-defined.
 Vouchsafe does not impose semantics on `purpose` values and does not interpret them as permissions, capabilities, roles, or identifiers.
 Implementations MAY define their own conventions or purpose vocabularies.

 In multi-hop delegation chains, Vouchsafe verifiers apply intersectional filtering over all declared `purpose` values.
 A string is considered valid only if it appears in every token that includes a `purpose` claim.
-Tokens that omit the `purpose` field do not constrain the set but also do not expand it.
+Tokens that omit the `purpose` claim do not constrain the set but also do not expand it.

 This mechanism enables trust filtering without enforcing a specific purpose model.